Young depressed veteran with stomach issues sitting on her bed looking sad

 That means showing your mental illness is a product of your service-related GI condition, or that your gastrointestinal problem made your existing mental illness worse.

-The science behind gastrointestinal health’s influence on mental health is still relatively new, so veterans should expect the VA to treat their claim with skepticism.
+The science behind gastrointestinal health’s influence on mental health is still relatively new, so veterans should expect the VA to treat their claims with skepticism.
 Additionally, keep in mind that mental illnesses are complex and may have multiple contributing causes.

 A dedicated and experienced veterans disability claims attorney can offer helpful input on how to pursue benefits or appeal a VA denial.